 Ever struggle to find the best books for your 3rd graders?
 Whether you're planning for literature circles, read-aloud, or independent reading, it can be challenging to find quality novels with engaging plots that support deep conversation and critical thinking about the text.
 That's why I compiled this book list!
 It includes the best chapter books and graphic novels for 8 and 9-year-olds to enjoy.

-Whether you are preparing your classroom library or trying to find a great book for your own child, these 20 novels are amazing reads for your third-grade students.
+Whether you are a first time teacher preparing your classroom library or trying to find a great book for your own child, these 20 novels are amazing reads for your third-grade students.

 My Favorite Novels to Read with 3rd Graders